tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

+'Mechanisms may produce data quality reports as products.

-'The FFDQ concept of mechanism describes the entity that performs an assertion test (code, external service, actor, etc.).
+The FFDQ concept of mechanism describes the entity that performs an assertion test (code, external service, actor, etc.).
 Tied to a specification via the concept of an Implementation.'

 ********************